inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       ## Conclusion

-      The recent rise of SMS marketing has demonstrated that it can be a very powerful tool if used correctly, but not all businesses have yet adopted it.
+      The recent rise of SMS marketing has demonstrated that it can be a very powerful tool if used correctly, yet not many businesses are taking advantage of this opportunity.
 It's not meant to be a replacement of existing marketing medium like emails, but thanks to its simplicity and attention-grabbing nature can make the difference in generating a conversion.
 If you want to try some of the ideas you have read in this article,contact us and we are happy to assist you in setting up YSMS for your Shopify e-commerce.

       As always if you want to discuss this post, or ask us anything you can